 Here are some key things you need to be aware of when folding a stroller:

-- Safety: Make sure your child is safely away from the stroller when you begin the process so their fingers aren’t pinched.
-Watch out for your fingers as well (source).
+- Safety: Ensure your child is safely away from the stroller when you begin the process so their fingers don’t get pinched.
+Watch out for your fingers as well (1).

-- Make sure it’s dry: Folding and storing a wet or damp stroller can lead to mold or mildew.
+- Ensure it’s dry: Folding and storing a wet or damp stroller can lead to mold or mildew.
 Wipe it down with a towel or let it air dry outside first.

-- No obstructions: There might be fabric or straps sticking out that stop the stroller from collapsing.
-Maybe you left something in the basket underneath the buggy?
+- Avoid obstructions: If any fabric or straps are sticking out or you’ve left something in the basket underneath, the stroller may not collapse.
 Remove these obstructions and try again.

 - Warped frame: Bent metal catches or a kink in the frame could stop your stroller from folding.
 Grab some pliers to straighten out metal catches, or straighten the frame while the stroller is unfolded.